 The rising population, the absolute number of poor Filipinos has been increasing rather than decreasing.
 The wide spread poverty drives children to work as street vendors, helpers, and farm workers.
 The worst forms of child labour are children working underwater, at dangerous heights, in unhealthy environment, for long hours and even during the night, as well as exposing them to physical, emotional and sexual abuse.

 Terre des Hommes Netherlands supported children at risk and victims of child labour who work in commercial agriculture, particularly in coconut and sugarcane plantations, deep sea fishing/diving, pesticide spraying, garbage collecting, handling of animal manure in poultry houses, as well as market and street vending.
 We worked with local government, local partners, as well as the community to ensure the alleviation of child labour and to ensure children wellbeing.
-We worked at Eastern and Western Samar, Municipality of Capoocan, Leyte, and the cities of Tacloban and Ormoc.
+We worked in Eastern and Western Samar, Municipality of Capoocan, Leyte, and the cities of Tacloban and Ormoc.